 I love hit points.
 They’re a brilliant abstraction, though often misunderstood, and they work beautifully in play.

-I double-super-love that in OD&D, how you roll them for your character is completely open to interpretation.
+I double-super-love that in OD&D (paid link), how you roll them for your character is completely open to interpretation.
 I don’t think that’s been true since the late 1970s, as each edition since has spelled things out much more clearly.